jetthoughts/jt.github.io/_posts/blog/2014-11-03-our-default-ruby-development-stack.markdown

 **Development** is based on agile methodologies which means that clients are continuously getting new or changed functionality for their product deployed and maintained.

-Applications I know about written in **Ruby on Rails**.
+Applications I know about are written in **Ruby on Rails**.
 Technologies used by team are mostly common for RoR developers but therefore flexible to meet clients requirements.
 We use both default(omakase) and advanced technologies stacks.

 The most common **database choice** is PostgreSQL but MongoDB or any other SQL(which relates to default stack), or NoSQL database can be used too.